ziapeltagames/six-winters/docs/RULES.md

 ### Resource Pools

 There are six resource pools on the trade board.
-At the end of each turn, players refill these pools to a number of dice equal to the value shown on the progress marker (1-6 dice).
+At the end of each turn, players refill these pools to a number of dice equal to the progress level for that resource (1-6 dice).
 When refilling resource pools, dice already in the pool are *not* rerolled.

 ### Progress and Threat Tracking